 Appalachian State University utilizes CoursEvalTM for online course evaluations.
 Course evaluations provide students with an opportunity to provide feedback about their courses and serve as one source of information about the quality of instruction at Appalachian.
 Course evaluations are typically open for students to complete during the last week of classes and close on Reading Day.
 Individual student responses are confidential unless students reveal their identity in written comments.
 Results of online course evaluations are released to faculty after grades are due.

-Important Information Regarding Online Course Evaluations for Summer 2018
+Important Information Regarding Online Course Evaluations for Fall 2018

-June 22-29 Online course evaluations open for students in Summer Session 1
+Oct.
+1-9 Online course evaluations open for students in first-half semester classes

 Common University-Wide Questions

 The following core questions are presented on all online course evaluations at Appalachian.
 This set of questions was developed by an Ad Hoc Electronic Student Evaluation Committee and presented to Faculty Senate (see March 20, 2017 Minutes).
 In addition to these 7 questions, departments and/or colleges/schools may have a standard set of questions for their courses.